Rydra/melange/docs/index.md

 The spice must flow.

 The analogy can be very well made on Events in a distributed architecture :)

-## Contributing

-We're open to contributions and opinions!

 ## Project Links